gdbroman/broman.blog/_posts/2020/2020-09-17-on-being-round.md

 The shape analogy have been sloppy so far but I think I have some clarity to offer.
 It requires the following distinction:

-1. *Being well rounded in skills,* vs.
+1. *Being well-rounded in skills,* vs.
-2. *Being well rounded emotionally*
+2. *Being well-rounded emotionally*

 The former is more of a binary thing.
 You either know enough about a lot, or not.
 And if you do, you may [T-specialize](https://en.wikipedia.org/wiki/T-shaped_skills){:target="_blank"} and have an awesome career.